 Specify character settings at server startup.
 This causes the server to use the given settings for all applications that do not make other arrangements.

 Specify character settings at configuration time, if you build MySQL from source.
-This causes the server to use the given settings for all applications, without having to specify them at server startup.
+This causes the server to use the given settings as the defaults for all applications, without having to specify them at server startup.